Grants for Michigan Certified Rescues

-The program, modeled after one sponsored by Maddie’s Fund in California, will provide grants to Michigan Certified Rescue organizations to help save the life of an animal at risk in an animal control shelter.
-Grants of $100 are available for any animal that is 7 years of age or older, or sick/injured, or with a behavior issue.
-Grants of $200 are available for a sick or injured animal whose veterinary expenses exceed $500.
+The program, modeled after one sponsored by Maddie’s Fund in California, will provide grants to Michigan Certified Rescue organizations to help save the lives of animals at risk in animal control shelters.

 “In large part the Rescue Certification program was established to encourage rescue organizations to work with Michigan shelters to assist in meeting the goal of making Michigan a no kill state,” commented Ellen Stuban, coordinator of the Rescue Certification program.
 “We expect that this grant program will help save the lives of shelter animals that are often overlooked because they are older or have an issue.”

 Anyone interested in making a tax deductible contribution to the fund can do so at www.michiganpetfund.org/donation/.
-Indicate that it is for the Judith Middleton Kroon Life Saving Program.
+Select the the Judith Middleton Kroon Life Saving Program.